BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Hybrid Routing over DABNet

-Geographic routing offers high efficiency due to its convergence-free nature.
-However, it cannot guarantee route reachability and may suffer from last-hop ambiguity or local minima\cite{tsunoda2006geographical,henderson2000distributed,eISL,liu2022geographic}, where addressing fails near the destination, leading to packet loss.
-To address this, we propose a protection routing method based on the \textbf{n}-steps \textbf{B}ackward \textbf{A}cknowledgment \textbf{S}ignaling (\textbf{nBAS}) mechanism.
-Each forwarding unit (FU) along the path of dataflow $I_D$ maintains a protection forwarding stack (PFS) $\mathcal{P}[I_D]$, which stores all feasible next-hop options.
-If routing fails, a backward signaling process is triggered recursively to retrieve cached alternatives and activate backup paths.
-The nBAS mechanism operates in three steps: (see \fig\ref{fig:nbas}):
+While DABNet confines most ISL failures within blocks, inter‑block geographic forwarding can still encounter local minima or dead-end disruptions\cite{henderson2000distributed,eISL}.
+To address this, a resilient routing method is proposed based on the n-step Backward Acknowledgment Signaling (nBAS) mechanism.
+Each FU along the path of dataflow $I_D$ maintains a protection forwarding stack (PFS) $\mathcal{P}[I_D]$, which stores all feasible next-hop options.
+If routing fails, a backward signaling process is triggered recursively to retrieve cached alternatives and activate backup forwardings. \fig\ref{fig:nbas} illustrates the case of nBAS process, which operates in three sequential steps: